Foxinatel/COMS20012-Notes/csb.typ

 - Software detection solutions (Anti-arpspoof, Xarp, Arpwatch)

 == MITM Attacks
-- ARP cache poisoning
-- DNS spoofing
-- IP spoofing
-- Rogue WiFi access point
-- SSL spoofing
+*ARP cache poisoning:* The aim is to associate the attacker's MAC address with the IP address of another host, such as the default gateway, causing any traffic meant for that IP address to be sent to the attacker instead.

+*DNS spoofing:* An attack where corrupt Domain Name System data is introduced into the DNS resolver's cache, causing the name server to return an incorrect result record.

+*IP spoofing:* IP spoofing is the creation of Internet Protocol (IP) packets which have a modified source address in order to either hide the identity of the sender, to impersonate another computer system, or both.

+#colbreak()

+*Rogue WiFi access point:* An access point that has been installed on a secure network without explicit authorization from a local network administrator that allows wireless devices to connect to and communicate with the network.

+*SSL spoofing:* In an SSL hijacking MITM attack, the attacker generates fake certificates for the domains of HTTPS sites the victim attempts to visit.

 == Radio Jamming Attack
 By creating a noisy radio signal, we can cause enough interference to disrupt legitimate communication

 == Common types of DDoS attack:
-- Application layer attacks (generate huge amounts of HTTP requests)
+- *Application layer attacks:* Generate huge amounts of HTTP requests
-- Protocol attacks (Network/Transport Layer, e.g. SYN flooding)
-- Volumetric attacks (e.g. DNS Amplification)

-#colbreak()
+- *Protocol attacks:* Attacks exploiting weaknesses in the protocols, e.g. SYN flooding (TCP connection), Spoofed IP addresses
+- *Volumetric attacks* Attacks that attempt to consume all of the target’s available bandwidth e.g. DNS Amplification

+==  Top web security threats:
+- Phishing
+- Ransomware
+- Viruses / worms
+- Spyware
+- Code injection

-== SQL Injection
+=== SQL Injection
-Used to manipulate operations on databases, with the eventual goal of complete control over it
+Used to manipulate operations on databases, with the eventual goal of having complete control over it

-== Cross-site scripting (XSS)
+=== Cross-site scripting (XSS)
-- Attacker injects malicious scripts into web applications
++ Attacker injects malicious scripts into web applications
-- Script will run on victim's devices when they use the app
++ Script will run on victim's devices when they use the app
 - Can be used for session stealing

 == Firewalls